 It is smart to change your user from root to something else (for a higher level of security), but it isn’t something you really HAVE TO do.

 Now it is time to run the following commands on your VPS server.

 sudo apt-get update sudo apt-get install apt-transport-https ca-certificates curl gnupg-agent software-properties-common curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add - sudo apt-key fingerprint 0EBFCD88 sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable" sudo apt-get update sudo apt-get install docker-ce docker-ce-cli containerd.io

 These commands will make sure that your system is up to date, and they will install Docker (the software needed to run the node).
-Copy one line at the time and paste it into the Putty window and run the command!
+Copy one line at a time and paste it into the Putty window and run the command!
 You might be asked along the way if you want to install the different programs, and when such questions come, simply type Y (yes) and the installation will continue.

-You have now installed Docker, and you are now ready to setup the actual Presearch node.
+You have now installed Docker, and you are now ready to set up the actual Presearch node.

 If you want to check that your node is working and listening for search requests, type the following command:

 You can run several nodes as well, but you will then need a different VPS for the different nodes.
 You can use the same registration code for several nodes!

 Do not forget that you will need to stake a minimum of 1000 PRE tokens per node.

 That is it.
 Your Presearch node is now up and running and if you visit https://nodes.presearch.org/dashboard you should now see a list of your node(s).
 You can also find more useful information about running a Presearch node at https://nodes.presearch.org/instructions.